transloadit/uppy/website/src/_posts/2017-07-golden-retriever.md

 ## Hacking trip

 Our core team is spread across three continents and five cities, and most of us have never met in person, with the majority of communication happening in GitHub and Slack.
 Just last week, we got together in Berlin for a crazy week of pink limo rides, Indian food and Mario Kart 64.
-More on that coming soon on the [Transloadit blog](https://transloadit.com/blog/).
+More on that on the [Transloadit blog](https://transloadit.com/blog/2017/08/team-meetup-2017/).

 <figure class="wide"><img src="/images/blog/golden-retriever/uppy-team-kong.jpg"></figure>